RaviTambade/TAP/notes/03_roadmaps_and_plans/Contents/adayintap.md

-# 🌱 Transflower Employability Readiness Program (TERP)
+# 🌱 Transflowers TAP Day

 ### **"Every day you invest in yourself is one step closer to your first job."**